 Humanity, once leveled, survives not just to eat, sleep, and keep warm.
 Humanity craves purpose.

-My job was to cut life in to small purposeful pieces for my clients.
+My job was to guide my clients as they cut life in to small purposeful pieces.
 I do the same for my son.
 Special interests give Tyoma purpose.
-I teach him resilience by integrating pool-love creatively in daily life.
-If I show him abundant paths and approaches, he can travel to his goals in spite of obstacles.
+Resilience is taught by integrating pool-love creatively in daily life.
+If I show him abundant paths and approaches, he will travel to his goals in spite of obstacles.
 Drive and kindred spirits will never leave him.

 So, I will indulge my son.
 We will harness his eternal enthusiasm to explore every aspect of pool depth.